-Goldberg Noone, LLC, often posts information regarding some of our recent personal injury cases.
+Goldberg Noone Abraham, often posts information regarding some of our recent personal injury cases.
 Our goal is to inform the public about what is involved in fighting for justice on behalf of each individual client, and the efforts that we put in to ensure a fair and reasonable financial settlement.

-He also had Le Fort fracture, which is a trans-facial fracture of the midface, resulting in metal plates being placed into his cheeks, and his jaw was wired shut for about 6 weeks.
+He also had Le Fort fracture, which is a trans-facial fracture of the midface, resulting in metal plates being placed into his cheeks, and his jaw was wired shut for about six weeks.

-How Goldberg Noone Went to Work for Our Client
+How Goldberg Noone Abraham Went To Work For Our Client

-Unfortunately, the at-fault driver only had $25,000.00 of bodily injury liability insurance coverage.
+Unfortunately, the at-fault driver only had $25,000 of bodily injury liability insurance coverage.
 We demanded this amount and recovered this amount in full.
-Thereafter, we determined our client may be entitled to additional $50,000.00 of coverage under another auto insurance policy.
+Thereafter, we determined our client may be entitled to an additional $50,000 of coverage under another auto insurance policy.
 So we filed an Underinsured Motorist claim.
 However, his insurance company denied his claim, claiming that he was not an insured person under their policy.
-Our team of attorneys obtained proof of his eligibility and fought the UM insurer until we finally obtained an additional $50,000.00 of insurance coverage for our client.
-In the end, there was only $75,000.00 of insurance coverage available, and we obtained every penny.
+Our team of attorneys obtained proof of his eligibility and fought the UM insurer until we finally obtained an additional $50,000 of insurance coverage for our client.
+In the end, there was only $75,000 of insurance coverage available, and we obtained every penny.

-We’ve learned in the nearly twenty years since Goldberg Noone was established how each case is completely unique, and that with perseverance and hard work, things can often turn out differently than may initially be expected.
-Our experience in negotiating with giant insurance companies and healthcare providers has proven invaluable to our clients in aggressively fighting for fair and reasonable financial compensation.
-Michael Noone, one of our firm’s founding Partners, spent years as a senior insurance claims analyst, and has an in-depth and thorough understanding of just how to stand up to fight for what you deserve, and not be intimidated by the insurance company’s tactics to try to deny paying your claim.
+We’ve learned in the nearly 20 years since Goldberg Noone Abraham was established how each case is completely unique, and that with perseverance and hard work, things can often turn out differently than may initially be expected.
+Our experience in negotiating with giant insurance companies and health care providers has proven invaluable to our clients in aggressively fighting for fair and reasonable financial compensation.
+Michael Noone, one of our firm’s founding partners, spent years as a senior insurance claims analyst and has an in-depth and thorough understanding of just how to stand up to fight for what you deserve, and not be intimidated by the insurance company’s tactics to try to deny paying your claim.

-“A lot of law firms may have accepted the $75,000.00 worth of available insurance coverage on behalf of the client and walked away,” said attorney Abraham.
-“We’re proud we were able to go the extra mile in this case to reduce the financial burden on this young man, and to do everything we could to help him get on with his life.”
+“A lot of law firms may have accepted the $75,000 worth of available insurance coverage on behalf of the client and walked away,” said attorney Abraham.
+“We’re proud we were able to go the extra mile in this case to reduce the financial burden on this young man and to do everything we could to help him get on with his life.”